adz624/visionbundles/README.md

 ## Summary

-This gem have basic deploy flow tasks for capistrano 2.x, that include templates (nginx / puma / sidekiq). you don't have to write deploy tasks yourself, just configuare it.
+This gem with basic deploy flow tasks for capistrano 2.15.5, you don't have to write deploy tasks yourself, just configuare it.
+And that includes recipes:

+1. nginx
+2. puma
+3. db
+4. secret
+5. fast_assets
+6. dev

 ## Installation

 in your `Gemfile`